tap349/tap349.github.io/_posts/2017-12-26-react-native-generating-release.md

   `iceperk` application *after* new `iceperkapp` releases appear in *both* App Store and Google Play

-  this is required to show a notification message about a new release to all users (modal window inside application).
+  this is to notify all users about a new release via modal window inside application.

 troubleshooting
 ---------------